2025–26 Army Black Knights men's ice hockey season

-The 2025–26 Army Black Knights men's ice hockey season will be the 123rd season of play for the program, the 116th at the Division I level, and the 2nd in Atlantic Hockey America.
-The Black Knights will represent the United States Military Academy in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Tate Rink and be coached by Zach McKelvie in his 1st season.
+The 2025–26 Army Black Knights men's ice hockey season was the 123rd season of play for the program, the 116th at the Division I level, and the 2nd in Atlantic Hockey America.
+The Black Knights represented the United States Military Academy in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Tate Rink and were coached by Zach McKelvie in his 1st season.